Gexkill/sweng2/RASD/src/introduction.md

 #Glossary
 #Assumptions
-There exist an mobile app for users where user can make a reservation using the GPS position or inserting his position
+* There exist an mobile app for users where user can make a reservation using the GPS position or inserting his position
+* The users are not registered on the system, because we need only their name and their position **SEE REQUIREMENTS** An user is identified by his personal data: name and phone number
 #Constrains
 ##Regulatory policies
 The system must be require to user/taxi driver the permission to get his position and he have to manage sensible data (position, phone number) respecting the privacy law